Research in design contributes to create a better world.

 - The creation of the GREDITS research group (Design and Social Transformation Research Group), recognised as a consolidated group by the SGR.

-- The establishment of two Research Units recognised by the centre itself, these being ALTERATIONS and the Institute of Political Materialities.
+- The establishment of a Research Unit recognised by the centre itself, the Institute of Political Materialities.

 - The creation of the BAU Editions imprint, through which conference proceedings, books and teaching materials are edited and published.